oracle-livelabs/apex/apex-professional-hol3/1-creating-a-db-application.md

 ## Task 2: Name the Application

+In this task, you will name your application as Online Shopping Application and define its visual identity.
+The name helps identify the application in the workspace, and the wizard will automatically select an icon and color for it.

 1. On the **Create an Application** page, for **Name**, enter **Online Shopping Application**.

     *Note that the icon and color in the create application wizard will be randomly selected, and hence they might be different for you.*